ThIs1Is1My1UsErNaMe1/Insects/README.md

 # Insects
 This is an ML model for detecting two kinds of insects.
 It is trained on over 19,000 images, however, I couldn't add them to the repository because the files were too big.
+I used the images of the first 2 types of insects in this Kaggle dataset for reference: https://www.kaggle.com/datasets/cyberthorn/chula-mosquito-classification.
+I also couldn't add the .h5 file that was generated because the file size was too large.
+The only way to run this is to open it in Jupyter, and add the image files to the data folder.